 So I decided to try the GMAT to see if I could put it on my résumé for internships (I'm in undergrad).
 I gave myself pretty much between Dec 20th and today (jan 3) to prep.
 I read all the MGMAT quant guides one per day, doing the problems along the way.
+I read articles on GMATClub for strategies and alternative solution methodologies.
 I made sure I understood the concepts and could do the included problems.
 My dog broke my laptop and then my iPad (puppies!) in the last week so I had to prep from the library and my phone.
-Did only GMATprep and got a 590 in the first try and a 670 the day before the test.
+Did only GMATprep and got a 590 in the first try and a 710 the day before the test.

-I also watched khan academy vids for og 12
+I also watched khan academy vids for his solutions to og 12

 During quant right after taking three mins on a q I got told my cell phone was going off in the locker and had to shut it off.
 I ran and did that but took at least a minute!!